 Note that, you cannot register a device that is currently registered to another account on Sollae Cloud.

-Yes, you can.
-Formerly, once a device is registered to an account, it is only accessible from that account.
-That means if many people want to share the access permission of a device in Sollae Cloud, they can register it to a common account.
-Then, everyone can sign in with the common account and access the device.
+The first is to share via a common account.
+If many people want to share the access permission of a device in Sollae Cloud, they can register it to a common account.
+Then, everyone can sign in with that account and access the device.

 It means many Sollae Cloud web app windows are being opened simultaneously, and that has exceeded the limitation of your account.
 In the web app window which has this message displayed, you cannot monitor/control or configure your registered devices, but you are still able to register new devices to your account.
 To continue, please close other web app windows you are not using, or register new devices to increase the number of access allowed for your account, and after that reload the web page.